• Skip to primary navigation

 Linear actuators automate shampoo-bottle filling with less drips

 Consider the equipment that fills shampoo bottles.
-Such filling machines use conveyors to transport empty bottles to sensor-tracked wait positions.
+Automatic Liquid Filling Manufacturing machines use conveyors to transport empty bottles to sensor-tracked wait positions.
 Then they insert shampoo-dispensing nozzles into the bottles and slowly raise those nozzles as the liquid rises during dispensing.
 Holding a constant distance between the nozzle ends and liquid surfaces prevents the shampoo from foaming.

 After filling, the filled bottles continue onward to labeling and capping.